 19. ANNUAL REPORT OF SUBSIDIARIES AND CONSOLIDATED FINANCIAL STATEMENTS

-The complete Annual Reports of subsidiaries of OIL are available on theCompany's website and physical copy is available on request to the shareholder.
+The Complete Annual Reports of subsidiaries of the Company are available on theCompany's website.

 20. STATUTORY REQUIREMENTS